Turnaway Study: The book

 - Women who received an abortion in the first trimester of pregnancy (first trimester abortion group).

-We recruited the first trimester group to enable us to compare the outcomes of women who receive later abortions to those of women who obtain abortions early in pregnancy, since the vast majority of abortions in the United States occur in the first trimester.
+Study groups in ANSIRH's Turnaway Study We recruited the first trimester group to enable us to compare the outcomes of women who receive later abortions to those of women who obtain abortions early in pregnancy, since the vast majority of abortions in the United States occur in the first trimester.
 Women who were seeking abortion care for a fetal abnormality or demise were not eligible for the study.

-The Turnaway Study would not have been possible without the contributions of past staff members, Interviewers Mattie Boehler-Tatman, Janine Carpenter, Jana Carrey, Undine Darney, Ivette Gomez, Emily Hendrick, Selena Phipps, Claire Schreiber, and Danielle Sinkford; and Project Coordinators Debbie Nguyen, Elisette Weiss and Michaela Ferrari.
+The Turnaway Study would not have been possible without the contributions of past staff members, Interviewers Mattie Boehler-Tatman, Janine Carpenter, Jana Carrey, Undine Darney, Ivette Gomez, Selena Phipps, Claire Schreiber, and Danielle Sinkford; and Project Coordinators Debbie Nguyen, Elisette Weiss and Michaela Ferrari.
 Sandy Stonesifer also contributed early project management, and John Neuhaus and Jay Fraser provided statistical consulting and data management, respectively.

 Research and institutional funding was provided by the David and Lucille Packard Foundation, the William and Flora Hewlett Foundation, the Wallace Alexander Gerbode Foundation, and other private donors.
 The Turnaway Study started as a small pilot project funded by a seed grant from a private foundation.
 The success of the pilot project attracted the more substantial funding necessary for the full study.